nenuadrian/msc-business-analytics-dissertation/README.md

 ## Technology Stack

 This project leverages the versatility of Python and JavaScript as its primary programming languages.
-It utilizes powerful libraries like Pandas, NumPy, Scikit-learn, Tslearn, Plotly, Matplotlib, and Seaborn for data manipulation, analysis, and visualization.
+It utilises powerful libraries like Pandas, NumPy, Scikit-learn, Tslearn, Plotly, Matplotlib, and Seaborn for data manipulation, analysis, and visualisation.
 The project is developed and executed on Google Cloud Platform and Google Colaboratory, taking advantage of their scalable infrastructure and collaborative environment.

-# Cite
+## Cite

 ```
 @article{dtwStockClustering,